hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

 ## Common errors

-Annotation not imported or method is not available remotely:
-Make sure method comment looks exactly like above example, no extra lines, spaces etc.
+"Annotation not imported or method is not available remotely" or Action is not visible in javascript Make sure method comment looks exactly like above example, no extra lines, spaces etc.

 ## Error handling